 Installation

-arcup is a tool for managing versioning of the arcium tooling (including the cli and MPC node).
+arcup is a tool for managing versioning of the Arcium tooling (including the CLI and Arx Node).
 More info on it can be found here.
-It will require the same dependencies as building from source.

 Install arcup.
 We currently support 4 pre-built targets, listed below.
 We do not support Windows at the moment.